OctopusDeploy/docs/docs/approvals/service-now/index.md

 - Each project only supports supplying the same **Change Template Name** across all environments in the [Lifecycle](/docs/releases/lifecycles/index.md/) attached to the project or channel.

 ## Troubleshooting

+Errors occurring during a deployment approval checks will appear in the "Task Failed" icon's tooltip.
+Additional information will also be available in the "System Diagnostic Report".

 If you are seeing errors in Octopus during deployments, ensure that the ServiceNow user account is authorized to call the required endpoints.